|England . U.K.|

 65.6 km, 52 stations

 The Piccadilly Line is a typical tube line from the early 20th century, although some of the western sections date back to 1877, when they were opened as part of the District and Metropolitan Railways.
 It runs from the north towards the west, where it splits into two branches.
 On the Uxbridge branch, tracks are shared with the Metropolitan Line between Rayners Lane and Uxbridge.
-Between South Kensington and Turnham Green, the Piccadilly Line runs parallel to the District Line, but on separate tracks.
-On the Heathrow branch, trains either run around the Terminal 4 loop in an anti-clockwise direction or go directly to Terminal 5.
+Between South Kensington and Acton Town, the Piccadilly Line runs parallel to the District Line, but on separate tracks.
+On the Heathrow branch, trains either run around the Terminal 4 loop in a clockwise direction or go directly to Terminal 5.

 21.3 km, 16 stations